GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 only on toplevel windows, and replace all other uses with `gtk_container_remove()` or `g_object_unref()`.

+### Stop using the GtkWidget.destroy vfunc

+Instead of implementing GtkWidget.destroy, you can implement GObject.dispose.

 ### Reduce the use of generic container APIs

 GTK 4 removes `gtk_container_add()` and `gtk_container_remove()`.
 While there